-- c. comply with application, petition and election standards set forth for election to the Board of Directors. - d. comply with membership list procedures if a membership list is utilized for election. - e. except as otherwise provided by the Board for good cause, shall receive a credentialed cooperative director designation, director's certificate, or similar designation or certification from the National Rural Electric Cooperative Association within thirty-six (36) months of becoming a director. - f. except as otherwise provided by the Board for good cause, attend at least two-thirds (2/3) of all board meetings during each twelve (12) month period; and - g. maintain the confidentiality of cooperative business discussed by the Board.
+- c. comply with application, petition and election standards set forth for election to the Board of Directors. - d. except as otherwise provided by the Board for good cause, shall receive a credentialed cooperative director designation, director's certificate, or similar designation or certification from the National Rural Electric Cooperative Association within thirty-six (36) months of becoming a director. - e. except as otherwise provided by the Board for good cause, attend at least two-thirds (2/3) of all board meetings during each twelve (12) month period; and - f. maintain the confidentiality of cooperative business discussed by the Board.
 Confidential cooperative business includes: all undisclosed matters covered or discussed in executive session of the Board; as well as all confidential information and business plans and trade secrets; private directors, employee or member information; potential or pending acquisition of real or personal property of the cooperative; operational plans and business promotions; power supply and generation interests; and all power distribution plans; until the Board has collectively agreed to the terms and timing for public disclosure of such information. - 2. while a director and during the three (3) years immediately before becoming a director, a member must comply all provisions of the cooperative bylaws.